-The Sprott School of Business in partnership with the Azrieli School of Architecture & Urbanism is excited to offer a new joint Certificate in Urban Real Estate Development.
+The Sprott School of Business and the Azrieli School of Architecture & Urbanism are excited to offer a new joint Certificate in Urban Real Estate Development.

 The curriculum will address elements of policy, law, finance, marketing and design, structured in 3-day blocks throughout the calendar year for a total of 96 hours.
 Each block will comprise two distinct courses taught by leading practitioners and academics.